-Transfer of the context (see (Context)) related to the non-AP MLD from the current AP MLD to the target AP MLD or the renegotiation of the context with the target AP MLD (see 37.x.4 (Context)).
-The context that can be transferred or renegotiated in this procedure is defined in (Context).
+Transfer of the context (see 37.9.7 (Context)) related to the non-AP MLD from its current AP MLD to the target AP MLD or the renegotiation of the context with the target AP MLD.
+The context that can be transferred or renegotiated in this procedure is defined in 37.9.7 (Context).